shentufoundation/mainnet/shentu-2.2/upgrades/README.md

 Make sure you do <b>NOT</b> perform `shentud tendermint unsafe-reset-all`, or delete the data directory, as it will require you to sync from the beginning of shentu-2.2 network.
 The above steps are sufficient to perform this upgrade.

 You can find the release notes and built binaries here: https://github.com/shentufoundation/shentu/releases/tag/v2.10.0

+# v2.11.0 upgrade

+Here are what you need to do:

+1. Wait until upgrade height is reached
+2. Stop the running shentud daemon
+3. Replace the running binary with the v2.11.0 version
+4. Restart the shentud daemon with the new binary

+Make sure you do <b>NOT</b> perform `shentud tendermint unsafe-reset-all`, or delete the data directory, as it will require you to sync from the beginning of shentu-2.2 network.
+The above steps are sufficient to perform this upgrade.

+You can find the release notes and built binaries here: https://github.com/shentufoundation/shentu/releases/tag/v2.11.0